 1.Hydrangeas in mini buckets.
 This is really, really easy and you don't have to have any particular skills at flower arranging either.
-Just buy some simple hook-on mini buckets in either cream or zinc (we found some for just over $1 each) and put a hydrangea bloom in every one (in water of course).
+Just buy some simple hook-on mini buckets in either cream or zinc and put a hydrangea bloom in every one (in water of course).
 They'll lighten up dark pew ends to perfection and afterwards you can have them taken along to the wedding reception to do double decoration duty!

 3. Gypsophilia and burlap.
 Another low cost DIY wedding idea that works really well when you're having a rustic wedding day.
-Gypsophilia is one of the cheapest blooms around and you can buy big sprays of it for very little.
+Gypsophilia, or Baby's Breath, is one of the cheapest blooms around and you can buy big sprays of it for very little.
 Tie a decent sized spray together, and then create a bow from hessian (you'll find a bow tying tutorial here).
 Add in a contrasting rose if your budget permits.

 4.Paper strip hearts.
 Choose sheet music, colored paper or pages of text.
 This is another decoration you can prepare well ahead of time.
 Use contrasting ribbons to loop the hearts around the pew ends.
 Wondering how to make them?
 Here's an easy to follow tutorial on making paper hearts just here that will tell you everything you need to know.

 5.Rustic jam jars.
 Again, here's a very simple idea but it's very effective.
 Choose jam jars (Mason jars) in the right size for your pew ends - we'd suggest something fairly small - fill with small posies of rustic blooms (we're not talking amazing flower arrangements here, just something loose) and then tie with string to the pew end.
 Get them collected up at the end of the ceremony so they can decorate your reception venue.